EdwinWenink/pandoc-filters/slides/README.md

 - Regular markdown italics with `*cursive*` does not seem to work.
     * `\emph` also doesn't work, so apparently this styling is broken right now
 - Add styling for blockquotes, i.e. using `>` in markdown.
+- When giving a custom toc title, it appears as such with a number "Content I".
+I'd prefer it without the number.